 Centres will have well equipped workshops with a comprehensive range of hand and portable power tools that meet current industry standards.
 All powered equipment should be well maintained and PAT certified.
 A Bench vice will be available to each candidate.
 Facilities for grinding and sharpening hand tools will be available.
-Centres will have special designated areas within Carpentry and Joinery workshop (cubicles or project areas) allowing candidates to practice the requirements of the units and carry out the Practical Assignments.
-There must also be a fixed or transportable circular saw, which shall be to industrial standards and comply with current regulations.
+Centres are required to have a morticer, bandsaw and a fixed or transportable circular saw, together with suitable tooling, allowing candidates to practice the requirements of the units and carry out the Practical Assignments.
+All machinery shall be to industrial standards and comply with current regulations.